Top US universities raced to become global campuses. Under Trump, it's becoming a liability

 “Whether you were private or you were public, you had to be out in front in terms of being able to claim you were the most global university," said Brustein, who led efforts at Ohio State University and West Virginia University.

 The race was driven in part by economics, he said.
-Foreign students typically aren’t eligible for financial aid, and at some schools they pay two or three times the tuition rate charged to U.S. students.
+Foreign students typically aren’t eligible for financial aid and, at some schools, they pay much higher tuition than their American counterparts.
 Colleges also were eyeing global rankings that gave schools a boost if they recruited larger numbers of foreign students and scholars, he said.

+Some wealthier universities — including Harvard — offer financial aid to foreign students.
+But students who get into those top-tier U.S. universities often have the means to pay higher tuition rates, Brustein said.
+That provides further incentive to enroll more foreign students, he said, saving more scholarship money for American students.

-But the expansion wasn’t equal across all types of colleges — public universities often face pressure from state lawmakers to limit foreign enrollment and keep more seats open for state residents.
-Private universities don’t face that pressure, and many aggressively recruited foreign students as their numbers of U.S. students stayed flat.
-The college-going rate among American students has changed little for decades, and some have been turned off on college by the rising costs and student debt loads.
+Still, international enrollment didn't expand equally across all types of colleges.
+Public universities often face pressure from state lawmakers to limit foreign enrollment and keep more seats open for state residents.
+Private universities don’t face that pressure, and many aggressively recruited foreign students as their enrollment of U.S. students stayed flat.
+The college-going rate among American students has changed little for decades, and some have been turned off on college by rising costs and student debt loads.

 Proponents of international exchange say foreign students pour billions of dollars into the U.S. economy, and many go on to support the nation’s tech industry and other fields in need of skilled workers.
-Most international students study the STEM fields of science, technology, engineering and math.
+Most international students study STEM fields.

 In the Ivy League, most international growth has been at the graduate level, while undergraduate numbers have seen more modest increases.
 Foreign graduate students make up more than half the students at Harvard’s government and design schools, along with five of Columbia’s schools.